emilgoh/pwm-caravel/docs/README.md

 ChatGPT-4 with web browsing feature was used to design the three-phase PWM.
 This LLM was selected as it is known to be the best code generation model before fine-tuning.
 The web browsing feature was activated such that ChatGPT can search the web if it encounters unfamiliar prompts.

-Below is the link to the conversations:
+Below are the links to the conversations:

 Single-Phase PWM: https://chat.openai.com/share/ff55a56d-56fa-400e-878d-bc47a241caec